 Blocking or allowing a category is easy.
 Simply check the box under the Smart Play column to allow a category or uncheck the box to block it.
 Any category with a check box will be allowed, irrelevant of whether the category is allowed or blocked within the general Web Filter interface.

-In the example below, the Smart Play box is checked for the adult category.
-As a result, all YouTube videos that are categorized as adult will be ALLOWED when Smart Play is enabled.
+In the example below, the Smart Play box is checked for the mature category.
+As a result, all YouTube videos that are categorized as mature will be ALLOWED when Smart Play is enabled.

-On the other hand, if the Smart Play box for the category is unchecked, all YouTube videos that are categorized as adult will be BLOCKED when Smart Play is enabled.
+On the other hand, if the Smart Play box for the category is unchecked, all YouTube videos that are categorized as mature will be BLOCKED when Smart Play is enabled.